Sunday, November 9, 2025

 And then, slowly — almost magically — I began to understand.

-By the end of that year, I spoke my first full sentences.
+By the end of that year, I spoke my first full sentence.

 Not perfect, but mine.